VH1 Storytellers (Kanye West album): Critical reception

-VH1 Storytellers was met with generally positive reviews from music critics.
-At Metacritic, the album received an average score of 66, based on six reviews.
 In a highly positive review, Leah Greenblatt from Entertainment Weekly found West to be someone who is rarely boring and wrote that rather than telling stories, he lets out "his id onto the stage in rambling, free-form fragments".
 Greenblatt continued, describing West's songs and speeches as being delivered in "a sort of messy, testifying fervor".
 Writing for PopMatters, Ross Langager was often excited by West's performances on the album and opined that the key element is his "idiosyncratic take on the vaunted 'storytelling' portion of the show", with him also showing self-awareness.

 Andy Kellman was less enthusiastic in AllMusic, feeling West uses the speech to go from "laying his soul bare [to] acting like an egomaniac", though Kellman concluded by calling VH1 Storytellers "a nice addition to a hardcore supporter's collection".
 In a mixed review, Nathan Rabin of The A.V.
 Club found that West's "unusually dour" presentation "undermines the back-porch, intimate, telling-stories-to-pals vibe of Storytellers".
 Rabin expressed the viewpoint of the stories being rambled to incompletion and ultimately dull, while he praised West for sounding "tight, accomplished, and polished to a blinding sheen" at certain points.
 Similarly, Scott Plagenhoef from Pitchfork observed "less storytelling and more golden age of entertainment-type stuff" from West, feeling that he "should have had a highball in his hand".
 However, Plagenhoef viewed West as "an entertainer and a perfectionist-- a bang-for-your-buck guy" and presumed that the attendees "got their money's worth".
-Providing a negative review for Cokemachineglow, Lindsay Zoladz called VH1 Storytellers a "extravagant, bombastic mess" and attributed this to West's "relentless martyr complex" being given a storytelling format.
+Providing a negative review for Cokemachineglow, Lindsay Zoladz called VH1 Storytellers an "extravagant, bombastic mess" and attributed this to West's "relentless martyr complex" being given a storytelling format.
 Zoladz felt that the album focuses on West's antics and shows his "crazy at its most potent", although was impressed by the lighting and "tremendous backing band".